BasicWolf/archived-kaylee/doc/src/installation.rst

 Kaylee is based on the following technologies:

 * `Python 2.7 <http://python.org>`_.
 Kaylee is mainly written in Python.
+* `Werkzeug`_.
+The built-in test server utilizes the Werkzeug framework.
 * `CoffeeScript <http://coffeescript.org>`_.
 The client side of Kaylee is written in CoffeeScript which compiles into JavaScript.
-It is strongly recommended to write Kaylee projects in CoffeeScript.
+Yet, the user is free to write the client-side of the applications in *vanilla JavaScript*, *ClojureScript*, *JTalk*, *CoffeeScript* and any other programming language that is translated (compiled) into JavaScript and understood by the modern browsers.
-* HTML5 Web Workers.
-This technology enables executing JavaScript code in parallel with the browser's main JavaScript event loop.
+* `HTML5 Web Workers <http://en.wikipedia.org/wiki/Web_worker>`_.
+This
+  technology enables executing JavaScript code in parallel with the browser's main JavaScript event loop.
 Kaylee client is able to execute user project's code in a web worker.

 Kaylee also requires a server front-end to run.
 The out-of-the box support is available for:

+* `Werkzeug`_
 * `Flask`_
 * `Django`_